davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/logging.md

-### Configure {pivotal-gemfire-name} Logging
+### Configure VMware GemFire Logging

-So, how do you configure logging for {pivotal-gemfire-name}?
+So, how do you configure logging for VMware GemFire?

-Three things are required to get {pivotal-gemfire-name} to log output:
+Three things are required to get VMware GemFire to log output: